Jos Plateau

 At the start of the 20th century, the British established Jos as a tin-mining metropolis.
 Many individuals from Southern and Northern Nigeria came to Jos for work and business because of the tin industry on the plateau.
 Situated in North-Central Nigeria, the area consists of rolling hills on a plateau.
 Because of its diverse range of landforms and stunning scenery, the Jos Plateau is a popular tourist destination.

 Geography

-It covers 8600 km^{2} and is bounded by 300–600 m escarpments around much of its boundary.
+It covers 8600 km^{2} and is largely bounded by 300–600 m escarpments.
 With an average altitude of 1,280 m, it is the largest area over 1,000 m in Nigeria, with a high point of 1,776 m, in the Shere Hills.
 Several rivers have their sources on the plateau.
 The Kaduna River drains the western slopes, flowing southwest to join the Niger.
 The Gongola River drains eastwards to join the Benue.
 The Hadejia and Yobe rivers flow northeast into Lake Chad.